 Christmas in November

-Every November, Montréal holds MTLàTABLE, its restaurant week with 150 participating restaurants offering 3-course fixed price menus for $23, $33 or $43.
+Every November, Montréal holds MTLàTABLE, its restaurant week with various participating restaurants offering 3-course fixed price menus.
 If you’re a foodie visiting Montréal for the first time, planning your trip around MTLàTABLE will be much gentler on your wallet.

 Montréal has been named North America’s new foodie destination by Town & Country Magazine in 2016.
 It’s found its way on many other lists as a great gastronomic destination.
-Montréal cuisine has emerged as a very distinctive one with a focus on local and seasonal ingredients, many of them foraged and unusual, like Manitoba.
-Montréal chefs are passionate and creative and if you want to taste the local cuisine, you’ll have to head to one of these restaurants.
+Montréal cuisine has emerged as a very distinctive one with a focus on local and seasonal ingredients, many of them foraged and unusual.
+If you would like to discover new gourmet destinations, Montreal has a few restaurants for any gourmet traveller, and there is always some new Québec cuisine to discover.

 © Susan Moss

-Montréal’s streetfood scene is happening!
-What started as a pilot project and a handful of food trucks in 2013 has blossomed into one of the city’s most anticipated summer activities.
-From schnitzel to waffles, dumplings, vegetarian fare, bagels, seafood and more, the army of food trucks patrolling the streets of Montréal is a varied and generous one.
-Stay on the lookout for summer food truck gatherings such as Bouffons MTL and First Fridays.
+Montréal’s streetfood and food festivals scene is happening!
+What started as a pilot project and a handful of food trucks in 2013 has blossomed into one of the city’s most anticipated summer activities, and Montreal is a great destination for food festivals as well.
+From schnitzel to waffles, dumplings, vegetarian fare, bagels, seafood and more, the army of food trucks and festivals patrolling the streets of Montréal is a varied and generous one.
+Stay on the lookout for summer food truck gatherings such as First Fridays.

 © Alison Slattery - Two Food Photographers - Tourisme Montréal

 Montréal has one of the most elaborate natural and bio-dynamic wine scenes in the world.
 If you enjoy your natural wines and you’re visiting for the first time, then get ready to drink!
 From cutting edge wine bars to great restaurants with fine carte des vins, your liver may not be happy but your heart and your taste buds will.